hackgptdeveloper/hackgptdeveloper.github.io/_posts/2024-11-22-pentagon_chasing_template.md

   - AI, chatbot, Mathematics, graphics
 ---

 How to draw pentagon with colored lines.
-How to draw pentagon with colored lines.
-How to draw pentagon with colored lines.
-How to draw pentagon with colored lines.
-How to draw pentagon with colored lines.
-How to draw pentagon with colored lines.
-How to draw pentagon with colored lines.
-How to draw pentagon with colored lines.
+This method of drawing lines is called chasing diagram.
+The two adjacent edge of the pentagon are specified.

 <style>
         canvas {